 Method 4: Disabling simultaneous multithreading (SMT) in the BIOS/UEFI

 There are a few reasons why you’d want to disable SMT (Simultaneous multithreading).
-Altough keeping this option disabled might yield slightly better performance with some GPU’s, we don’t recommend doing so unless you really need to.
+Although keeping this option disabled might yield slightly better performance with some GPU’s, we don’t recommend doing so unless you really need to.

 Several users encountering the VMware Workstation Unrecoverable Error: (vcpu-0) error have managed to resolve it after disabling simultaneous multithreading (SMT) from their BIOS settings.
 Although there’s no official explanation from the developers, affected users are speculating that VMware Workstation is conflicting with SMT on several different configurations.